 It is with great pleasure that the International League Against Epilepsy is presenting the documentary Brainstorm through an agreement with the film’s writer and director, Stacia Kalinoski.
 This film presents the impact that epilepsy has on the lives of three people with the disease and on their families.
 Brainstorm has been presented on American public television and to patient and medical groups, and it has changed many people’s views about epilepsy and its consequences.

 Stacia is pleased to offer Public Performance Rights (PPR) to non-profits, schools and universities, and corporations who want to host a public screening of Brainstorm.
 Federal Copyright Law requires a PPR to show a film in a public setting.
-Find more information here on obtaining a DVD or streaming license with PPR
+Find more information about Brainstorm and on obtaining a DVD or streaming license with PPR.

 Comments that Ms. Kalinoski has received from American and international viewers have included: